-- Check the suggestions in What should I do if I do not hear sound from the built-in speakers? (page 196). - □ If you are using a program that has its own volume control, make sure the volume control is properly set.
-See the program's help file for more information. - □ Make sure your speakers are properly connected and the volume is turned up loud enough to hear sound. - □ Make sure your speakers are designed for computer use. - □ If your speakers have a muting button, set the button to off. - □ If your speakers require external power, make sure the speakers are connected to a power source.
-See the manual that came with your speakers for more information. - Check the Windows volume controls by clicking the volume icon on the taskbar. - □ Your sound output device may have been incorrectly configured.
-To change the sound output device, see How do I change the sound output device? (page 201).
+Ц Check the suggestions in What should I do if I do not hear sound from the built-in speakers? (page 193).
+If you are using a program that has its own volume control, make sure the volume control is properly set.
+See the program's help file for more information.
+Make sure your speakers are properly connected and the volume is turned up loud enough to hear sound.
+Make sure your speakers are designed for computer use.
+If your speakers have a muting button, set the button to off.
+If your speakers require external power, make sure the speakers are connected to a power source.
+See the manual that came with your speakers for more information.
+Check the Windows volume controls by clicking the volume icon on the taskbar.
+Your sound output device may have been incorrectly configured.
+To change the sound output device, see How do I ш four may have disabled the touch pad.
+Press the Fn+F1 keys to enable it.
+See Using the Touch Pad (page 42) .
+Make sure that a mouse is not connected to your computer.
+If the pointer does not move while a software application is running, press the Alt+F4 keys to close the application window If the Alt+F4 keys do not work, press the Windows key once and then the → key several times, select Restart with the ↑ or ↓ key, and press the Enter key to restart your computer.
+If your computer does not restart, press the Ctrl+Alt+Delete keys, select the arrow next to the Shut down button with the ↓ and → keys, press the Enter key, select Restart with the ↑ or ↓ key, and press the Enter key to restart your computer.